 The 12-step principles are based on a spiritual program of recovery.

 Each of the 12-steps has a spiritual principle behind it.
-The purpose of a 12-step program is obviously geared toward overcoming addiction.
-The principles behind the steps are geared toward living day-to-day without the need for your drug of choice.
+The purpose of a 12-step program is to help people overcome addiction.
+Each step helps a person live day to day without the need for substances.

 There is an old adage that says, “If you don’t stand for something, you will fall for anything.”
-The 12-step principles have given me a foundation to approach life with a guide to lead me.
+The 12-step principles give people something to stand for, a proven approach to a life of successful recovery.

-If you or someone you know are struggling with addiction and would like more information about treatment options, please reach out and speak with someone today.
+If you or someone you know is struggling with addiction and would like more information about treatment options based on 12-step principles, please reach out and speak with someone today.
 There are resources available for people of all income ranges and situations.
 Recovery is possible; please don’t wait.

 We can start you on the road to recovery.